 • Mashed bananas – Use very ripe bananas, with black skin if possible.
 You want them so ripe that you would need a spoon to eat them.
 These make the sweetest and moistest banana bread.

-• Almond milk – Or another plant-based milk.
+• Almond milk – Or another plant-based milk, like oat, soy, or cashew milk.

-• Vanilla extract or paste – You could also use almond extract, vanilla paste, vegan butter flavouring—basically any extract you want!
+• Vanilla extract – You can also use an equal amount of vanilla paste, almond extract, or vegan butter flavouring.

 • All-purpose flour – I used all-purpose flour for this recipe because I know it’s what most of us have on hand.
-You can easily substitute Bob’s Red Mill Gluten Free 1-to-1 Baking Flour for this.
+You can easily substitute Bob’s Red Mill Gluten Free 1-to-1 Baking Flour to make gluten-free banana bread.

 How to Make Vegan Banana Bread

-Bake.
+• Bake.
 Pour the batter into the prepared pan, smoothing the top with a spatula.
 Sprinkle chopped pecans on the top if desired and bake for 60 minutes, or until a toothpick comes out with a few crumbs.
-For the last 20 minutes of the baking time, tent the banana bread with foil so the top doesn’t burn.
+For the last 20 minutes of baking time, tent the banana bread with foil to prevent the top from burning.

 Side view of sliced vegan banana bread